jverneaut/diapositive/Readme.md

 ## Options

 Diapositive takes an optional `options` object.
-If none is specified, resonable defaults are used.
+If none is specified, reasonable defaults are used.

 ```js
 options = {